 It could be that the borrower will need to set up an ISA or similar savings and investment plan that is paid into each month to ensure that the borrower will be able to deal with this requirement at the end of the mortgage term.

 It can be risky to opt for this type of mortgage as there is no cast iron guarantee that any investment made will be sufficient to pay off the capital at the end of the term.

-Remember, it is very important to take professional advice from either a bank, building society or an independent mortgage broker as this will help you to decide on both the right type of mortgage and the right product.
+Remember, it is very important to take professional advice from either a bank, building society or an independent mortgage broker.
+This will help you to decide on both the right type of mortgage and the right product.

-We would recommend that you ensure you can obtain a mortgage on favourable terms before you begin the search for your property.
+We would recommend that you ensure you can obtain a mortgage on favourable terms before you begin your property search.

 We can help

-For further information contact one of our Residential Teams across Lincolnshire & Newark or call Gill on 01476 590200.
+For further information contact one of our Residential Conveyancing Teams across Lincolnshire & Newark.